-Mr. Dvonch has extensive knowledge leading companies for over 15 years in various industries.
-He has held financial leadership positions at several healthcare companies.
+Mr. Dvonch has extensive knowledge leading companies for over 20 years in various industries, including at several healthcare companies.

-Business Operations

-Mr. Dvonch has over 20 years of experience leading companies in various financial leadership positions.
+\mathbf{Q}{0}^{0} Business Operations Mr. Dvonch has over 20 years of experience in various financial leadership positions.

 Financial Expertise